astefano/LazyExp/README.md

 # LazyExp
-small experiments (some reusing existing code on the web) on implementing lazy transformations in Scala
+Summary: small experiments (some reusing existing code on the web) on implementing lazy transformations in Scala.
+Starting problem: mimic RDDs...

-Convention (adopted from the first paper on RDDs):
+Convention (adopted from the '12 paper on RDDs https://www.cs.berkeley.edu/~matei/papers/2012/nsdi_spark.pdf):
 - operations are of two types: transformers (like map, filter) and actions (like count, reduce)
 - *P* stands for "the problem i considered"